Judge upholds Ghislaine Maxwell’s sex trafficking conviction - NewsBreak

 “I didn’t lie in order to get on this jury,” he said.

-In her opinion, Nathan said the juror’s failure to disclose his prior sexual abuse during the jury selection process was highly unfortunate, but not deliberate.
+In an opinion certain to trigger a higher court appeal, Nathan said the juror’s failure to disclose his prior sexual abuse during the jury selection process was highly unfortunate, but not deliberate.

 The judge also concluded the juror “harbored no bias toward the defendant and could serve as a fair and impartial juror.”

-The U.S. attorney’s office declined comment.
+The U.S. attorney’s office declined comment Friday.
 Messages were left with Maxwell’s attorneys.

 Maxwell, 60, was convicted of sex trafficking and other charges after a monthlong trial that featured testimony from four women who said she played a role in setting them up for abuse by Epstein.